At UPMC, organ donors lauded as Donate Life Month kicks off

 This year's ceremony had special meaning at UPMC as it was the first without Dr. Thomas Starzl, known as the father of organ transplantation.

-Starzl, who performed the first human kidney transplant in 1962 and the first successful human liver transplant in 1967, died March 4 at age 90.
+Starzl, who performed the first human kidney transplant in 1962 and the first successful human liver transplant in 1967, died March 4 at 90.
 As the head of UPMC's transplant center, he set the standard for the life-saving surgery, officials said.

 “Our team stands on the shoulders of giants who have taught us the way, the pioneering work of researchers and surgeons and in particular Dr. Thomas Starzl who has shaped our field,” Stuart said.
 “I had the honor and privilege to work with Dr. Starzl back in late '80s. ...
 He stood ready 24/7 with his team and slept very little, and he encouraged all of us to continue to fight for patients.”